Leonardo Express: The Direct Train from Fiumicino Airport to Roma Termini

 A few things worth knowing before you're standing on the platform:

 Paper tickets must be validated in the yellow machines before boarding.
 App tickets are valid on your phone without stamping.
 The train at Fiumicino departs from Terminal 3.
-If you land at Terminals 1 or 2, follow the red-dot signs — the internal walk is about 10 minutes, more if the terminal is busy.
+If you land at Terminal 1, follow the red-dot signs; the covered walk to the station takes 10–15 minutes, more when the terminal is busy.

 At each end